tildeleb/mpeg-decoder/README.md

 Currently the decoder is able to parse mpeg-1 files (IBP frames) and store all the decoded data structures in memory.
 Note only the ISO-171172-2 file format is supported.
 The packetized format is not currently supported.

 Running the program will parse the entire bitstream.
-If there are no errors there are no results.
+If there are no errors there is no output.

-MPEG-1 has very little redundancy, the results with corrupted streams are undefined. *This is not a valeting parser*
+MPEG-1 has very little redundancy.
+Results with corrupted streams are not defined. *This is not a validating parser*

 Having said that, the parser does contain an exception based mechanism that could be used to recover from an error and scan for the next start code such as a video slice start code.